namiyousef/multi-task-learning/README.md

 # Multi-Task Learning

 How to run main code:
-- Clone the repository
+- Clone the repository.
-- Create a new environment from `requirements.txt`
+- Create a new environment from `requirements.txt`.
-- Run `main.py`
+- Run `main.py`.

 How to use this as a library:
 - You can import functions from from the different files.
 The code is designed to behave like a module.
-- In particular, the function `get_prebuilt_model` is very useful if you want to load in-built (default) models
+- In particular, the function `get_prebuilt_model` is very useful if you want to load in-built (default) models.
-- You can add new defaults based on configurations that you build
+- You can add new defaults based on configurations that you build.
-- It is also possible to build models in a bespoke way
+- It is also possible to build models in a bespoke way.

 How to run legacy code: